fenzaiway/some-stars/README.md

 *   [wzdnzd/aggregator](https://github.com/wzdnzd/aggregator) - One-stop Proxies Crawling and Aggregation Platform

-*   [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) - 30 days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
-This challenge may take more than 100 days, follow your own pace.
-These videos may...
+*   [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) - The 30 Days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
+This challenge may take more than 100 days.
+Follow your own pace.
+These videos ...

 *   [xai-org/grok-1](https://github.com/xai-org/grok-1) - Grok open release